 What is Biofuel? – An Easy Guide to Alternative Fuels

 Biofuel is becoming a term that more and more people are familiar with – particularly those of you who are conscious of your carbon footprint, as it produces fewer CO2 emissions than regular fuel.
-With this in mind, our customers are more regularly asking questions about how the biofuels we supply can be viable diesel alternatives that will help them stem their greenhouse emissions.
+With this in mind, our customers are increasingly asking questions about how the biofuels we supply can be viable diesel alternatives that will help them stem their greenhouse emissions.

 To help get the word out, we’ve put together a guide to biofuels that explains more about the environmentally friendly fuels available on the UK market.

 Biofuel is a fuel that is produced from biomass – that is, plant or animal material used for energy production – and is a replacement for fossil fuels.
 Biofuels are renewable sources of energy as the source materials can be grown and the fuel later harvested.

 While some people consider wood and other solid biomass fuels as biofuels, a biofuel is technically a replacement for oil and gas fuels, such as diesel, whose bio-equivalent is biodiesel.
-However, as biofuel is not always a drop-in alternative to regular fossil fuel, there are several specialised types of biofuel in the market, as we’ll soon explain.
+However, because biofuel is not always a drop-in alternative to regular fossil fuel, there are several specialised types of biofuel in the market, as we’ll soon explain.

 Where does biofuel come from?